snorwin/gorax/README.md

 })
 ```
 ![example](example.svg)
-*Compressed nodes are green and nodes with a value assigned are blue.*
+*Compressed nodes are green, leaf nodes are blue and nodes with a value assigned have a rectangular shape.*

 ## Trivia
 In Star Wars `gorax` are a seldom-seen species of humanoids of gigantic proportion that are native to the mountains of Endor.